FailAcademy/learning/adp-pt-vancouver/_slides/month-04/01-state-events-I.md

 To do this, you will need to add a `removeToDo` prop to your `ToDo` component, and pass in a `removeToDo` method from the `App` component.
 This method should be called `onClick` on the button wrapping the garbage can icon.

-## **Hint:** To remove a to-do from the array of to-do objects stored in the state, you will need to call `.filter()` to create a new array of to-dos containing only the items **that are not the current item**, and set that new array to the value of `todos`.
+**Hint:** To remove a to-do from the array of to-do objects stored in the state, you will need to call `.filter()` to create a new array of to-dos containing only the items **that are not the current item**, and set that new array to the value of `todos`.

-# What We've Learned

-- How to set an component's initial state in a `constructor`
-- How to alter state in response to some event

 ---